arXiv/arxiv-docs/about/user-testing-api.md

 }
 </style>

 At arXiv we have been working on new and improved APIs and will be conducting testing with the wider community.
-We value your input and welcome you to join in our user testing group.
+We value your input and welcome you to join in our User Testing Group.

 We use this list only for user testing communications and never spam or share your information.